hexolan/development/lab/misc/proof-of-concepts/stocklet-proto2/README.md

 ## ✍️ License and Contributing

 Contributions are always welcome!
-Please feel free to open an issue, or even a pull request, if you feel you have any ideas for improvement or further expansion of this demo project.
+Please feel free to open an issue or a pull request if you feel you have any ideas for improvement or further expansion of this demo project.

-TODO: license under AGPL? or similar license. - add an addendum, something like: Planning on using this project to build something in production?
-Would love to hear about it.

-This project is licensed under the [Apache License v2](/LICENSE).
+This project is licensed under the [GNU AGPL v3](/LICENSE).